© Walkers' Home Swap, 2015

 The journey via Glengesh Pass located 1.5km south of Ardara on the N15 to Killybegs is a most memorable one for any visitor to south west Donegal.
 The view from Glengesh Pass onto Beg Bay is spectacular.

-The Slieve League cliffs, situated on the West coast of Donegal, are said to be the highest and one of the finest marine cliffs in Europe with a three hundred metre drop straight down into the wild, Atlantic waves below.
+The Slieve League cliffs, situated on the West coast of Donegal, are said to be one of the highest and finest marine cliffs in Europe with a drop straight down into the wild, Atlantic waves below.
 Donegal Bay can be clearly seen as you walk towards the terrifyingly high top of Slieve League and there is a small lake at eye level.
-A short walk will take you to the right of the amazing cliff face of Bunglas (which literally means end of the cliff) which rises over 306m above the raging ocean.
-One Man’s Path will take you to the summit of Slieve League but the climb must be approached with extreme caution as it is very dangerous.
+A short walk will take you to the right of the amazing cliff face of Bunglas (which literally means end of the cliff) which rises over 600m above the raging ocean.
+One Man’s Path will take you to the summit of Slieve League but the climb must be approached with extreme caution.

 Donegal Castle was built by Hugh Roe O’Donnell in 1474 and in recent times has been restored to its former glory.